Back to blog

-On the first day of OxyCon, Allen O’Neill, a full-stack big data cloud engineer, glued everyone to their seats with an in-depth talk on web fingerprinting and its effects on the web scraping practice.
+On the first day of OxyCon, Allen O’Neill, a full-stack big data cloud engineer, glued everyone to their seats with an in-depth talk on web fingerprinting and its effects on the web scraping and scraping with Python practices.
 In a genuinely captivating presentation, numerous ways were introduced of how user data is collected and used to build unique profiles, called fingerprints.

 What’s more, Allen emphasized that browser fingerprinting is emerging to be the primary weapon to identify web scraping bots.
 Hence, for everyone gathered at OxyCon, it was an excellent opportunity to learn about future challenges in the web scraping game.
 Without further ado, let’s dig deeper into what we learned from his informative presentation.